HawkieOne/CityPop/README.md

   avoided with a better API call.
 - When searching for a country the 20 biggest countries is shown.
 However, if the API only have ten cities with a population stored the rest of the list will consitst of other locations with a population of zero.
-- On Android a notification at the bottom of the screen is shown.
-This is due to a bug in Recoil and is not something that I could fix.
-I could have avoided using Recoil but I discovered the bug too late in the development of the app for this to be a viable option.

 <!-- TESTED DEVICES -->
 ## Tested devices